2BlackCoffees/firefox-manager/timegate/README.md

 * Tap "Install app" or "Add to Home screen."
 * Confirm by tapping Add.

-# Anti theft
-The application provides an anti theft feature ensuring that upon starting a computer the geo corrdinate of the computer and a photo of the user are immidiately sent to the registerd mail address to help police office when reseraching for lost or stolen devices.

-# Advanced topics
-The solution uses a Fair Share algorithm ensure that the application stays free no matter what the number of connected devices.

-The algorithm is based on the following:

-1.  **Quota Cap:** We limit total activity to 10,000 Redis requests per day to keep the service free.
-2.  **UI Slice:** The dashboard uses a fixed budget by polling for all devices in a single batch every 60 seconds.
-3.  **Active Minutes:** Upon new registration, the server parses all `power_on_schedule` JSONs to calculate total fleet uptime.
-4.  **The Formula:** ensures for the safest and always free poll rate $$TTL = \frac{\text{Average Daily Active Seconds (Fleet)}}{\text{Available Device Quota (9,500 requests)}}$$
-5.  **Auto-Throttling:** If you add more devices or longer hours, the TTL increases to slow down consumption.
-6.  **Database Sync:** Postgres stores the calculated TTL as the master record for every registered client.
-7.  **Redis Config:** A "Hot Cache" in Redis stores the TTL so servers can check it instantly without SQL hits.
-8.  **Heartbeat Logic:** Devices set a Redis "Presence" key with an expiration exactly equal to the calculated TTL.
-9.  **Real-Time Status:** If a device misses its poll window, Redis auto-deletes the key, turning the LED red.
-10. **Global Integrity:** Using a shared Redis "brain" ensures all server instances see the same status and quota.

-To stay 100% free while using **Upstash Redis** (10k request limit) and **Neon Postgres** (190 compute hour limit), the architecture follows these rules:

-1.  **Dual-Constraint Strategy:** We balance Redis's "Per-Request" cap against Neon's "Active-Time" cap to ensure neither exceeds free tier boundaries.
-2.  **Redis as the "Shield":** High-frequency device polls (every few seconds) hit Redis only, preventing Neon from "waking up" and consuming its limited compute hours.
-3.  **Neon as the "Archive":** Postgres is reserved for infrequent, critical operations like registrations, schedule changes, and persistent history logging.
-4.  **Auto-Sleep Optimization:** By using Redis to handle the "chatter," we allow Neon to auto-suspend (scale to zero), preserving its 190-hour monthly budget.
-7.  **Write-Through Caching:** Configuration changes (like a new schedule) are written to Neon once and cached in Redis for fast, cost-free retrieval.

 # Next steps
 1. Implement an OTA of the deivce part based on github